joomla-projects/com_localise/tests/system/readme.md

 # Background

 System tests are run via Selenium Webdriver.
-They are meant to create and command a browser instance so that we can test basic operations (i.e. install the extension)
+They are meant to create and command a browser instance so that we can test basic operations (i.e. install the extension).
+For more info see http://docs.joomla.org/Running_Automated_Tests_for_the_Joomla_CMS

 # Environment